molevol-ub/bitacora/README.md

 BITACORA is distributed as a multiplatform shell script (runBITACORA.sh) that calls several other perl scripts, which include all functions responsible of performing all pipeline tasks.
 Hence, it does not require any installation or compilation step.
-You can download all package contents from GitHub: https://github.com/molevol-ub/bitacora or www.ub.edu/softevol/bitacora

 To run the pipeline edit the master script runBITACORA.sh variables described in Prerequisites, Data, and Parameters.